7 Up: Advertising campaigns

 In 1987, 7 Up introduced Spot, the red-orange dot in the 7 Up logo anthropomorphized into a mascot.
 The character was used heavily in advertising and licensed items across the U.S., including the 1993 platformer video game Cool Spot, and its 1995 sequel, Spot Goes to Hollywood.

-The cartoon character Fido Dido was used as a mascot in international areas from the late 1980s through the early 1990s, and was reintroduced in international markets in the early 2000s.
+The cartoon character Fido Dido was instead used as the 7 Up mascot in international areas from the late 1980s through the early 1990s, and was reintroduced in international markets in the early 2000s.
 Since PepsiCo did not own the rights to 7 Up in the US, certain ads featuring Fido Dido were instead reworked to advertise the company's Slice brand of lemon-lime soda.

 In the early 2000s, Orlando Jones served as the spokesperson for 7 Up in the United States in a series of commercials.
 Notably, one commercial had him wear a t-shirt that had 7 Up's then-slogan Make 7 Up Yours divided between the front and back with the double entendre on the back that featured the Up Yours part; 7 Up would sell the shirt through specialty retailer Spencer Gifts for many years.